 Other Essential RV Supplies

-We use chair this in place of the heavy barrel seat up front when we want extra seating at the kitchen table.
+We used this chair in place of the heavy barrel seat up front when we want extra seating at the kitchen table.
+Unfortunately it’s no longer in stock but this chair looks very similar – lightweight with a low profile and no armrests to bump up against the table.

 - HAPPY CAMPERS Organic RV Holding Tank Treatment